Bodacious/PsoriasisSolved/_posts/2018-08-14-psoriasis-and-bile-acids.md

 Since as far back as Hippocrates, almost two and a half millennia ago, people have understood the important role digestion plays in health and disease.
 Good digestion leads to good general health, and poor digestion to poor general health.

 But in modern times, Western culture tends to speak about disease as a result of random luck (disease is caused by genes), and health as something restored by medical intervention (pharmaceutical drugs and surgery).
-The more fundamental factors, like nutrition and digestion, seem to be regarded as so unsophisticated that they are seldom discussed as significant contributors to a person's health.
+The more general, fundamental factors, like nutrition and digestion, seem to be regarded as so unsophisticated that they are seldom discussed as significant contributors to a person's health.
 (GPs have told me, without a hint of irony, that diet has no effect on psoriasis).

 However, a growing amount of scientific research casts light on the role that nutrition and digestion play in many diseases; adding deeper understanding and validation to the observations that have been shared as common folk wisdom for thousands of years.